dario-piotrowicz/ngx-console-life-hooks/README.md

 # Ngx Console Life Hooks Demo App

-This is the readme file for the demo angular application and the library building process, you can find the library's readme [here](./lib/README.md).
+This is the readme file for the demo angular application and the library building process, you can find the library's readme [here](./lib/README.md), or you can read it directly from the npm website: https://www.npmjs.com/package/ngx-console-life-hooks

 ## Demo app